Anton Shammas

 Anton Shammas (أنطون شماس, אנטון שמאס; born 1950), is a Palestinian writer, poet and translator of Arabic, Hebrew and English.

 Biography

-Anton Shammas was one of six children born to a Palestinian father and a Lebanese mother, who moved to Fassuta in the north of the British Palestine in 1937 to teach at the local girls' school.
+Anton Shammas was one of six children born to a Palestinian father, whose ancestors came from the town of Khabab, in modern-day Syria, and a Lebanese mother, who moved to Fassuta in the north of the British Palestine in 1937 to teach at the local girls' school.
 In 1962, the family moved to Haifa where Shammas studied in an integrated Jewish-Arab high school.
 In 1968, Shammas moved to Jerusalem and studied English and Arabic literature and art history at the Hebrew University of Jerusalem.

 Shammas left Jerusalem in 1987 and now lives in the United States, where he is a professor of Comparative Literature and Near Eastern Studies at the University of Michigan.